knightspore/machinelearning-experiments/README.md

 ## ✍🏾️ Embedding & Vector Search

+### 🔍Twitter Jobs Vector Search (with OpenAI Embeddings)

+I wanted to understand more about embeddings, and I also wanted to find interesting job listings with a little less manual work involved.
+So, I thought I'd take a shot at using the OpenAI Embeddings API to help me find the jobs I'd be interested in.

+I [wrote about the project here](https://ciaran.co.za/read/finding-jobs-with-openai-embeddings), and it turned out to be a pretty quick and simple idea to bring to life.

 ### 📚 EPUB Vector Search

 Experimenting with getting embeddings and performing vector search in a local environment (ie. not using the OpenAI API), I created a notebook to read all EPUBs from my [Calibre Library](https://calibre-ebook.com/) and allow me to search through them for different phrases.